jkim834/JKIM834/README.md

 Have you previously seen probability notation?
 Have you ever seen the basic rule of probability?
-For reference, we review those here.
+For the reference, we review those here.

 Probabilities are defined for events.
 An event is some outcome that we could potentially observe or experience, such as